datatrails/datatrails-python/docs/runner/locations_create.rst

 Locations Create Story Runner YAML ...........................................

-Creates a location and stores a reference in runner variable 'location_label'.
+Creates a location and stores a reference in runner variable :code:`location_label`.

 .. code-block:: yaml